tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * Several item tooltip line changes:
   * The "SocialDesc" tooltip line no longer exists.
 The "Social" tooltip line (now "Equipped in social slot") will now only show for items that are neither `Item.vanity` or `Item.hasVanityEffects`.
     * `Item.hasVanityEffects` is now used.
 It was previously unused.
 Set this for accessories that have vanity effects to prevent the "Social" tooltip line from appearing and suggesting the item has no effect in vanity slots.
-  * There are new tooltip lines: "Wireable", "Container", "WireTrigger", "WizardHatDuringAnniversary", "BurningBlock", "MechSummonDuringEverything", "MechdusaSummonNotDuringEverything", "PrefixArmorPenetration", "PrefixTagDamage", "SetBonusSinglePiece", and "JourneyResearchTeammate".
+  * There are new tooltip lines: "Wireable", "Container", "WireTrigger", "WizardHatDuringAnniversary", "BurningBlock", "MechSummonDuringEverything", "MechdusaSummonNotDuringEverything", "PrefixArmorPenetration", "PrefixTagDamage", "SetBonusSinglePiece", "JourneyResearchTeammate", and "MissingRequirements".
   * The "SetBonus" tooltip has changed.
 It now automatically displays partial sets and adjusts the color to indicate if the set is complete.
   * The "SetBonusSinglePiece" tooltip shows the set bonus that would be applied if the unequipped equipment were equipped.
 * Town NPCs who are homeless have a new "Housing" button that displays their "NoHome" dialogue as well as a hint on what valid housing is.
 The hint text can be customized through the localization file.
 If the key `Mods.ModName.NPCs.NPCName.HousingText.HousingRequirements` exists, it will automatically be used over the default text.